Healthdirect Free Australian health advice you can count on.

 • An ambulance is a vehicle equipped for urgently taking sick or injured people to hospital.

-• There are several types of ambulance, all with special equipment, based on their needs.
+• There are many types of ambulance, all with special equipment.

-• Ambulance officers are trained as first responders — they know how to stabilise someone who is ill or injured, and get them to hospital urgently.
+• Paramedics are first responders, who know how to stabilise people and get them to hospital quickly.

 • Medicare does not cover the cost of ambulance services.